Skip to content

 MFA Primitives

 @aooth/user ships primitives, not a delivery system.
-This page documents what's in the package — TOTP secret/URI/code/verify, one-time MFA-code helpers, backup codes, trusted devices — and what's deliberately out of scope.
+This page documents what's in the package — TOTP secret/URI/code/verify, one-time MFA-code helpers, trusted devices — and what's deliberately out of scope.

 What's here vs. what's not